climateinteractive/SDEverywhere/README.md

 ### Install SDEverywhere

-If you want to use SDEverywhere without getting the sample models, tests, and source code, simply install the npm package.
-Otherwise, set up for SDEverywhere development by installing source code from GitHub.
+If you want to use the stable release of SDEverywhere, simply install the npm package.
+If you want to work with latest version of SDEverywhere in development, install source code from GitHub (see below).

 **Install the current release version of SDEverywhere with npm**